-The Thai Court do not accept the jurisdiction over the substantive claim.
+The Thai Court does not accept jurisdiction over the substantive claim.
 The creditor shall have the domicile in Thailand to file the case to the Court.
-If Thai Court do not have the jurisdiction over the case, the Court may dismiss the case and also dismiss the security deposit.
+If the Thai Court does not have the jurisdiction over the case, the Court may dismiss the case and also dismiss the security deposit.

-The arrest of ship shall be released by the following procedure:
+The ship shall be released by the following procedure:

-- (1) When the debtor has provided the deposit not less than the amount prescribed in the arrest of ship order and the debtor accept the claim, the arrest of ship shall be terminated and the Court shall release the arrested ship immediately; or - (2) When the debtor has the domicile in Thailand and the debtor has provided the deposit not less than the amount prescribed in the arrest of ship order and the debtor does not accept the claim, the arrest of ship shall be terminated and the Court shall release the arrested ship immediately; or (3) The offshore debtor or the third party may request the Court to release the arrest of ship by submission of petition to the Court and provide the security in the amount as prescribed by the Court order of the arrest of ship for the security of debt repayment to the creditor.
-If the Court found reasonable, the arrest of ship shall be released.
+(1) When the debtor has provided the deposit not less than the amount prescribed in the ship arrest order and the debtor accepts the claim, the arrest shall be terminated and the Court shall release the arrested ship immediately; or

+(2) When the debtor has the domicile in Thailand and the debtor has provided the deposit not less than the amount prescribed in the ship arrest order and the debtor does not accept the claim, the arrest shall be terminated and the Court shall release the arrested ship immediately; or

+(3) The offshore debtor or the third party may request the Court to release the arrested ship by submission of petition to the Court and provide the security in the amount as prescribed by the Court order of the ship arrest for the security of debt repayment to the creditor.
+If the Court finds reasonable, the arrested ship shall be released.

-Generally, the Thai Court accepts cash, government bond, and bank account shall be provided for security to release the arrest of ship.
+Generally, the Thai Court accepts cash, government bond, and bank account shall be provided for security to release the arrested ship.
 Other types of security may be provided by the discretion of the Court.